Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch, and dinner.

-Machu Picchu — Ollantaytambo
+Day 4: Machu Picchu to Ollantaytambo

-Today we explore the Lost City of the Incas — Machu Picchu.
+Today, we explore the Lost City of the Incas — Machu Picchu.

-It’s an early start because we want to enjoy sunrise at Machu Picchu.
+It’s an early start because we want to enjoy the sunrise at Machu Picchu.
 We wake up at 05:30 and have breakfast at 06:00.
 We’ll board a bus for the 20-minute bus ride to the Machu Picchu ruins entrance, passports in hand for the checkpoint.

 Your guide will take you on a two-and-a-half-hour tour around one of the world's most important temples.
 Have your camera ready.